mikemeyer186/conduit/README.md

 ## Github Actions

-This repository contains a Github Actions workflow that connects to your server, pulls the changes and starts the Docker containers.
-The workflow is triggered on every push to the specified branch in the workflow.
-The workflow is defined in the `.github/workflows/deploy.yml` file.
+This repository contains a Github Actions workflow that builds and pushes the frontend and the backend submodule repositories into the Github container registry.
+After that the application will be deployed be connecting to your server, copying the `docker-compose.yml` and starts the containers by pulling the images from `ghcr`.
+The workflow is defined in the `.github/workflows/deployment.yml` file.

 > [!NOTE]
 > To use the Github Actions workflow, you need to set up the following secrets in your Github repository: